 - Category B drugs: studies on animals showed that the drug is safe, but no controlled human studies.

-- Category C drugs: No controlled studies done on animals nor humans.
+- Category C drugs: No controlled studies have been done on animals or humans.
 Potentially unsafe.

 - Category D drugs: evidence of risk to fetus presents.
 But can be taken in dangerous or life-threatening conditions.

 - Category X drugs: strong evidence of risk in both animal and human studies.
-Its risks overweigh any benefits.
+Its risks outweigh any benefits.

 - N: Not classified by FDA

-ALWAYS WORK WITH YOUR DOCTOR TO SELECT THE BEST TREATMENT OPTIONS WITH YOUR PREGNANCY.
+ALWAYS WORK WITH YOUR DOCTOR TO SELECT THE BEST TREATMENT OPTIONS FOR YOUR PREGNANCY.